 The Institute for Veterans and Military Families would like to thank the Graduate Management Admissions Council (GMAC) for their generous support of the Veteran Employment Through Modified Graduate Management Tracks (VET-MGMT) effort at Syracuse University.
-We would also like to thank the Syracuse University Schools who participated in VET-MGMT, graciously joining the initiative to make their professional degrees more Veteran-friendly by sharing their practices and tools developed during the VET-MGMT program.
+We would also like to thank the schools at Syracuse University that participated in VET-MGMT, graciously joining the initiative to make their professional degrees more veteran-friendly by sharing practices and tools developed to become more veteran-friendly as part of VET-MGMT.